Ajax (play): Performance history

 The American director Peter Sellars staged an adaption of the play, also called Ajax, written by Robert Auletta at the Kennedy Center in Washington, D.C. and at the La Jolla Playhouse in San Diego in 1986.
 The setting was relocated to the United States in the near future, having recently won a war in Latin America, which had, however, gone very badly.
 Howie Seago played Ajax, Ralph Marrero played Menelaus, Aleta Mitchell played Athene, and Ben Halley Jr. was the leader of the chorus.
 The set design was by George Tsypin and the costumes by Dunya Ramicova.

 Ajax was produced at the American Repertory Theater in Cambridge in 2011, in modern dress, with a setting that appeared to be a war zone somewhere in the Middle East.
 It was translated by Charles Connaghan, and directed by Sarah Benson.

 In May 2016, Jeff S. Dailey directed the play for a limited Off Broadway run at the John Cullum Theatre in midtown Manhattan.
 It set the play Sophocles' original location of Troy and featured Matthew Hansen in the title role.

+A new performance translation of Ajax, by Maura Giles-Watson, was commissioned and staged by the Old Globe/University of San Diego Shiley Graduate Theatre Program in February 2017.
+The new production was designed and directed by Ray Chambers.

+JACK Theater in Brooklyn, New York, presented moments after Aias, a new version of the play written and directed by Andrew Watkins in July 2026.
+The adaptation was workshopped at the Brooklyn Center for Research in 2024.